gy17bk/mywebsite/code/Readme.txt

 After that, I set up a function where I called and downloaded agent coordinates from a website (the last practical unit) I also wrote code for moving the agents around, shuffling them and they stop with a random condition.

-I also created a GUI based menu where the model is waiting for the user to interact (press the run button on the menu) Then the animation runs showing the agents (with starting coordinates from the website)
+I also created a GUI based menu where the model is waiting for the user to interact (press the run button on the menu) Then the animation runs showing the agents  moving and eating (with starting coordinates from the website) .

 As the outcome of the model a txt file is saved containing the environment data.
 (File called "thisisenvironment2.txt")

 -How can it be run and what is expected when it is run The model can be run by pressing the 'run' button in Spyder, than the user can expect two windows to appear, and an empty 'canvas'.
 After that, we have the 'tk' window, where we can find the menu.
-By pressing the 'Model' button on the left hand side, top corner we have the 'run model' button, which is for actually running the model.
+By pressing the 'Model' button on the left hand side top corner we have the 'run model' button, which is for actually running the model.
+The model uses
 To exit, press the red X in the right-hand side, top corner.
 A window will appear to ask  'Do you really want to quit?' and press 'yes'.
 It should close the windows and should stop the program running in the background.
-Instead, it crashes the program and need to manually “force close” the two windows.
+Instead, it crashes the program and need to manually “force close” the two windows and may need to re-start the IPython console as well.
 This is a known issue.
 The model best run in Spyder.

 -Testing

 The code is tested using doctest module.
-I set up this test to check whether downloading the data from the website is successful.
+I set up this test to check whether downloading the data from the website is successful and correct.
+The test downloads the first position of X from the website , and expects 20 as the answer.(https://www.geog.leeds.ac.uk/courses/computing/practicals/python/agent-framework/part9/data.html)

+The test runs, after user presses the model menu/run model button and the initial model finishes.

 -Licence:
 https://gy17bk.github.io/mywebsite/code/licence1.pdf